 In Costa Rica, things move at their own pace.
 It may take days or weeks for your email to be answered, if it ever is.
 You should not experience this with regards to luxury wedding venues, but it is a possibility.
 If arranging activities whose vendors are not associated with your wedding venue, for example, it’s a good possible this will be the case.
 Visit our Tips for An Amazing Costa Rica Wedding page for additional advice that will help you plan your wedding.

-9. Get Everything in Writing and Sign Contracts
+9. Get It in Writing

 If it’s not in writing, it simply does not exist.
 Let’s say you talked to Pablo – the concierge manager – at such and such resort about the requirements of brining an independent wedding photography company to the resort to photograph your wedding.
 Pablo said there’s no extra charge.
 On the first day of your wedding, Pablo’s no longer an employee at that venue.
 When your photographers arrive, the new guy tells you it’s $300.00 per person and there are two photographers and two assistants – that’s $1,200 extra per day for three days!!
 But, you say, Pablo said . . .
 The new guy doesn’t care.
 This does happen.
 It’s happened to us.
 Get it in writing!

-10. Read The Fine Print & Ask Many Questions
+10. Read The Fine Print

 Some venues charge clean up fees per event.
 Some don’t allow children.
 Some don’t permit music after 9:00.
 Some charge additional fees to take you and your guests to different locations on their property – for example, to go to the beach wedding ceremony location.
 If any important information is not in a brochure or on your wedding venue’s website, get it in writing.